olalonde/gh-globalsearch/README.md

 # Usage

-Open this file from your web browser:
+Download this file:
-[gh-globalsearch.crx](/gh-globalsearch.crx) or drag it into [chrome://extensions](chrome://extensions)
+[gh-globalsearch.crx](/gh-globalsearch.crx) and drag it into [chrome://extensions](chrome://extensions)